felixwongong/cactus/README.md

 Simply replace the weight path `tests/test_engine.cpp` with your choice.

 ## Roadmap:
-- Llama, LFM, SmolVLM, Whisper, Kitten, Neuphonic
+- VLMs, Whisper, Kitten, Neuphonic
 - Python tools for porting any Torch/JAX to cactus
 - GPTQ & NPU/DSP/ISP for high-end phones

 ## Limitations
-While Cactus can be used for all Apple devices including Macbooks, for computers/AMD/Intel/Nvidia generally, please use HuggingFace, Llama.cpp, Ollama, vLLM, MLX.
+While Cactus can be used for all ARM devices including Macbooks & Qualcomm PCs, for computers/AMD/Intel/Nvidia generally, please use HuggingFace, Llama.cpp, Ollama, vLLM, MLX.
 They're built for those, support x86, and are all great!

 ## Contributing